20 N. Main Street

 • Must demonstrate maturity and sensitivity

-Student volunteers interested in serving as jurors, prosecutors, defense attorneys, bailiffs and clerks are always needed.
-Training sessions are scheduled periodically throughout the year.
+Student volunteers interested in serving as jurors, prosecutors, defense attorneys, bailiffs and clerks are always welcome.

 Volunteers Needed for the Hernando County Youth Court!